christinetran825/christinetran825.github.io/_posts/2017-08-23-tic_tac_toe_game_-_ruby_style.markdown

 ]
 ```

 So how do we determine the combinations to see who won the game?
-WIN_COMBINATIONS is a constant but it's the parent array to our win_combinations (the children array) A win_combination is a 3 element array of indexes that tells us the matching wins [0,1,2], [3,4,5], etc...
+WIN_COMBINATIONS is a constant but it's the parent array to our win_combinations (the children array).
+A win_combination is a 3 element array of indexes that tells us the matching wins [0,1,2], [3,4,5], etc...
 So we have to grab each index from the |win_combination| that won.

 ```
 def won?(board)